equinor/fmu-steaclient/README.md

 executable script.

-The main way to configure the stea client is through a yaml file, an example configarton file is shown here:
+The main way to configure the stea client is through a yaml file, an example configuration file is shown here:

 ```yaml
 # The id of the project, which must already exist and be available in